m6r-ai/commit-critic/README.md

 commit-critic is an extensible Python-based command-line application that helps developers get AI-powered code reviews.
-It takes your source code files and review guidelines as input, then generates a detailed prompt that can be used with AI systems to perform detailed code reviews.
+It takes your source code files and review guidelines as input, then generates a detailed prompt that can be used with you favourite AI to perform detailed code reviews.

 The code reviewing guidelines are described by a series of files written in "Metaphor", a structured natural language format designed to generate structured prompts for LLMs.